Oracle Cloud Infrastructure is a computing service providing servers, storage, network, applications, and services.

 Tenancy OCID (required) - Specify your tenancy Oracle Cloud Identifier (OCID).
 For more details on User OCID, see Oracle Cloud Infrastructure Documentation - Where to Get the Tenancy's OCID and User's OCID.

-Region (optional) - Specify your Region Identifier.
+Region (required) - Specify your primary Region Identifier.
 For the complete region list, see Oracle Cloud Infrastructure Documentation - Regions and Availability Domains.

 Verify SSL.
 For future use.